seijikun/askama/book/src/template_syntax.md

  * If the value is a variable defined in the templates, it WILL NOT BE put behind a reference.
  * If the value has a filter applied to it (`x|capitalize`), it WILL NOT BE put behind a reference.
  * If the value is a field (`x.y`), it WILL BE put behind a reference.
+ * If the expression ends with a question mark (like `x?`), it WILL NOT BE put behind a reference.

 ## Filters